spe-ciellt/spe_printf/README.md

 double()
 ==
 It can print doubles also.
-Then the variable USE_DOUBLE needs to be set when compiling, by for instance adding CFLAGS+=-DUSE_DOUBLE in the Makefile.
+Then the variable USE_DOUBLE needs to be set when compiling, by for instance adding *CFLAGS+=-DUSE_DOUBLE* in the Makefile.
 When including usage of double, math.h and math lib is necessary.
 Using just casting to change one part (integer or decimal) of the double to an int lost too much precision.
 So by using truncf() instead I managed to get better precision, especially in the decimal part.

+Documentation
+==
+This library is documented using the [Doxygen](http://www.doxygen.org/) format.

+In the src directory, execute `make doxygen`.
+This will generate a subdirectory in the src directory called docs.
+By default only html is generated.
+Start of by pointing your browser at *docs/html/index.html*.

 Unit tests
 ==
-This library has a set of unit tests using the CppUTest framework (http://cpputest.github.io/) in the tests directory.
+This library has a set of unit tests using the [CppUTest framework](http://cpputest.github.io/) in the tests directory.

 The tests are supposed to run on a platform with a working printf implementation.
 The generated string is compared to a string generated